1xyz/coolbeans/README.md

 Coolbeans is written in golang, it requires go1.13 or newer.
 It is recommended to use [go version manager](https://github.com/moovweb/gvm) to manage multiple go versions.

-Optionally, a Dockerfile and compose file is provided.
-This requires Docker ver 17 or newer.
+A Dockerfile and compose file is provided.
+This requires Docker version 17 or newer.
 Refer [docker docs](https://docs.docker.com/) on how to install.

-The project depends on protocol buffers, ensure that you have protoc installed.
-Refer [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) or [here](https://formulae.brew.sh/formula/protobuf)
+The project depends on protocol buffers:
+- Ensure you have protoc & protoc-gen-go installed and accessible in your paths.
+[This](https://grpc.io/docs/quickstart/go/#protocol-buffers) is an excellent resource which has steps on how to get started.

 ### Build & run the binary.